mrasamny/csci-320-lab2/README.md

 ## Files

-This lab must be forked from the repo at
+This lab should be templated from the repo at

 ```
 https://github.com/mrasamny/csci-320-lab2
 ```

-Click the <span style="background-color:#444444;color:white;">Fork</span> button to fork a copy of the repo to your GitHub account and **clone** your repo on **your VM**.
+Click the <span style="background-color:green;color:white;">Use this template</span> button to make a copy of the repo on your GitHub account and **clone** your repo on **your VM**.
 You should commit your code as you work on your program and push it systematically to your repo.  **Your finalized product should be on your GitHub repo**.
-Submissions that have only one push will not be graded!

 Included in the repo are,